pingcap/docs-cn/tikv-configuration-file.md

 ### `enable-statistics`

-+ Determines whether to automatically optimize the configuration of Rate LImiter
++ Determines whether to enable the statistics of RocksDB
-+ Default value: `false`
++ Default value: `true`

 ### `stats-dump-period`